 In humans and certain other animals, sleep occurs in five stages, the first four consisting of non-REM sleep and the last stage consisting of REM sleep.
 These stages constitute a sleep cycle that repeats itself about five times during a normal episode of sleep.
 Each cycle is longer than the one preceding it because the length of the REM stage increases with every cycle until waking occurs.

 Stage I is characterized by drowsiness, Stage II by light sleep, and Stages III and IV by deep sleep.
 Stages II and III repeat themselves before REM sleep (Stage V), which occurs about 90 minutes after the onset of sleep.

 During REM sleep, dreams occur, and memory is thought to be organized.
 In the stages of non-REM sleep, there are no dreams, and brain activity decreases while the body recovers from wakeful activity.

 The amount and periodicity of sleep in humans vary with age, with infants sleeping frequently for shorter periods, and mature adults sleeping for longer uninterrupted periods.

-If you wish to learn more about our Sleep Well Programme please contact our Wellness Centre or chat with your BodyHoliday specialist in your webroom.
+If you wish to speak to someone and find out more about our Sleep Well Programme, in the first instance, chat with your BodyHoliday specialist in your web room.